Back to Blog

 How do banks assess rental income for investment property?

-What is the DTI limit for investment property borrowing?
+What is the investor DTI rule?

 What ongoing costs should I budget for as a landlord?